-- Reporting templates.
+- · Reporting templates.

 - Guidance on EITI reporting (Step-by-step) guide;

+- Beneficial ownership declaration form;

 - · Beneficial ownership guide; and

 - Confidentiality waiver.

 4.4.
 Data reliability and credibility

 The MSG is of the opinion that companies and Government agencies are subject to robust regulatory requirements and that no additional audit and assurance should be requested for EITI purposes.